 They had only been in Romania for a few hours, and they decided to surprise us by waiting at the train station – they stayed at one of the best hotels near the Bucharest train station!

-Of course, that is not true.
-You can still find great apartments for an entire family for as little as $300 per month, but Kevin, Katie and Brandon were looking for a house: they really wanted a yard for their dog Precious and it would’ve made the transition to living in Romania a bit easier.
+The reality is that you can find an apartment for as low as $300 per month.
+However, Kevin and his family wanted a house: they needed a yard for their dog.
+Plus, a house would’ve made the transition to living in Brasov a lot easier.

 The problem?
 Houses are a bit more expensive than apartments.
 And for some strange reason, it seems that winter is not the best time to move as many decide to pull their houses off the market and wait for better weather.
 So we didn’t have a ton of options from the get-go.

 Still, we did visit a few places that can be considered cheap: we started with a 4 bedroom house that was available for 400 Euros per month.
-It was mostly unfurnished (there wasn’t even a kitchen) and in a loud neighborhood, with mad dogs barking from every yard.
+It was mostly unfurnished (it didn’t even have a kitchen!) and in a loud neighborhood, with mad dogs barking from every yard.

 Extremely old furniture, even though the rooms were all large and beautiful.
 A 250 fixer upper followed, which was in an even worse state.
 Everything that looked nice was already rented or way over budget.